 Skip to main content

-Retrieve available filter options for a restaurant chain.
+Return the filter options configured for your chain’s SmartMenu widget: enabled diets, allergens, and nutrient sliders.
 Use this to build the dietary preference UI in your app.

 Query